Sabrina Carpenter pays homage to Madonna, Spears at VMAs

 The Mackie gown, while originally designed for Madonna, took inspiration from Marilyn Monroe.
 The Queen of Pop paired the gown with a matching white fur stole, and came with an equally popular date for the night — the King of Pop, Michael Jackson.

-So how did Madonna’s dress came to be Carpenter’s ensemble at the VMAs?
+So how did Madonna’s dress come to be Carpenter’s ensemble at the VMAs?
 Vogue magazine reported that Carpenter and her stylist Jared Ellner were actually looking for something vintage to wear, and came across an archival fashion house and gave them a number of choices based on their moodboard, which they presented.

 Article continues after this advertisement